 Teaching normally takes place at the centre which is located on the ground floor of Quantum House on the edge of the main (Heslington West) University campus.
-Teaching is generally a combination of small-group seminar teaching (in groups of up to 15-20) and lectures, from NSC staff and, on occasion, from outside experts.
-English is used at all times, and small group work is integral to the teaching and learning style.
-Students are encouraged to participate as actively as possible at all times.
+You can find us on Google Maps by searching for Quantum House, YO10 5BR (or click here for directions).
+Teaching is generally a combination of small-group seminar-style teaching (in groups of up to 15-20) and larger-group lectures.
+Often we have students from more than one institution or programme visiting the NSC at the same time.
+Sometimes you will be taught together, whilst at other times you might be separate.
+English is used at all times, and small group work is integral to the teaching and learning style in most sessions.
+You are therefore encouraged to participate as actively as possible at all times.

 What our students say